Amollo1/NorthPeak-Retail-Profitability/docs/data_quality_assessment.md

 project's data quality section demonstrates the *methodology* (the five-dimension framework, the validation queries, the constraint-based enforcement) rather than a war story of messy data cleanup.
-State this plainly rather than implying the data required extensive cleaning it did not need — overstating data-cleaning effort is a credibility risk if asked about it directly in an interview.
+State this plainly rather than implying the data required extensive cleaning it did not need, overstating data-cleaning effort is a credibility risk if asked about it directly in an interview.